 Kirk Imperati is second-in-command at New York’s Dutchess County Sheriff’s Department.
 He’s seen the Centinel and says he’s impressed.

 “Essentially, you’re able to see through the deputy’s eyes what he or she is actually seeing, what they are encountering and why they are actually going to use force,” said Imperati.
-“That’s what [is] great about that product.
-There’s no obstructed view and you are seeing what that deputy is seeing.”
+“That’s what

 The company hopes to equip police departments across America starting January 1.